×

 When we asked people what advice they would give someone preparing to move to Playa Blanca, they said:

 "Playa Blanca is a popular destination for expats due to its beautiful beaches and relaxed lifestyle.
 Before moving to Playa Blanca, it's important to understand the cost of living, which is generally lower than in the U.S. or Europe, but higher than in other parts of Panama.
 The official language is Spanish, so learning the language will make daily life and integration into the community easier.
 However, English is widely spoken in tourist areas and by many locals.
 The healthcare system in Panama is of a high standard, with many doctors trained in the U.S. or Europe.
 Private health insurance is recommended for expats, as it provides access to private hospitals and clinics.
 The climate in Playa Blanca is tropical, with a wet and a dry season.
 It's hot and humid year-round, so it's important to be prepared for this type of weather.
 Panama uses the U.S. dollar as its official currency, which can make financial transitions easier for American expats.
 Panamanian cuisine is a mix of African, Spanish, and Native American techniques, dishes, and ingredients, reflecting its diverse population.
 Panama has a relatively low crime rate compared to other Latin American countries, but like anywhere, it's important to take precautions and be aware of your surroundings.
 The country has a friendly and welcoming culture, and family is an important aspect of Panamanian society.
 Panama's immigration laws are quite friendly towards expats, and there are several visa options available for those wishing to stay long-term.
-Finally, it's important to note that while Playa Blanca is a beautiful and relaxed place to live, it's also a popular tourist destination, which means it can get busy during peak travel times," replied a member in Playa Blanca.
+Finally, it's important to note that while Playa Blanca is a beautiful and relaxed place to live, it's also a popular tourist destination, which means it can get busy during peak travel times," said one expat who made the move to Playa Blanca.

 How do I find a place to live in Playa Blanca?